Choline: An Essential Nutrient

 - Beans and legumes: navy beans, lima beans, soybeans

-Choline’s Functions in the Human Body
+Choline and its Functions in the Human Body

 Despite being officially recognized by the Institute of Medicine as an important nutrient relatively recently (1998), choline is known for a wide range of critical roles in the human body, including roles in methylation, cell membrane structure, cell signaling, and brain health.